 It can either manage purchase orders before they are approved or verifies purchases after making a purchase.

-It also manages aging analysis reports to estimate how much a business currently owes by the end of the month.
+It also manages aging analysis reports to estimate how much a business owes by the month’s end.

 Accounts Payable Department not only deals with payments, but it also helps to save money by minimizing the costs of a business.
 If a company pays an invoice within the discount period, it may get maximum discounts to save money.